 In 2006 the Monte Stello was introduced to the fleet providing added capacity to the growing passenger market.
 The Monte Stello was built in 1979 and had an overall length of 126.50 carrying up to 300 passengers.
 The Monte Stello was sold in 2010 and was replaced by the MV Straitsman

 Built in 2005, the Danish designed and Dutch built Straitsman is the most modern vessel sailing Cook Strait today.
 Formerly called the Dueodde, the ship joined our fleet in 2010.
 The ship was renamed in recognition of Strait Shipping’s first vessel, which was in service for 11 years from when the company first launched in 1992.
 The Straitsman is the greenest ship to cross the Strait with a range of eco-friendly features.
-The vessel is 125 metres long, takes 40 trucks, 150 cars and up to 400 passengers.
+The vessel is 125 metres long, takes 40 trucks, 120 other vehicles and up to 350 passengers (plus crew and truck drivers).
 Other features include a contemporary Scandinavian interior, comfortable modern private cabins, reclining seats, café, reception area, family area, viewing lounge, extensive decking, toilets and family change areas.

 MV Strait Feronia

-Built in 1997, the Italian designed and built Strait Feronia has the ability to take up to 150 cars and 400 passengers.
-Prior to entering service in New Zealand the vessel received a full refurbishment of the public areas to meet our customer’s needs.
+Built in 1997, the Italian designed and built Strait Feronia is the largest ferry crossing Cook Strait.
+It can take up to 60 trucks, 140 other vehicles and 350 passengers (plus crew and truck drivers).
+Before entering service in New Zealand, the vessel received a full refurbishment of the public areas to meet our customer’s needs.
 The refurbishment included the introduction of a movie lounge, quiet lounge, family room, working station and an upgrade to the café and bar area.
 Formally called the Stena Feronia, the ship joined our fleet in June 2015.
 The vessel was renamed Strait Feronia recognising its past heritage and its future with StraitNZ.

 About responsible tourism